lschiesser/pragmatics_rep/preregistration.md

 ## Confirmatory hypothesis testing

-For the model the rating/inferred state will be transformed to an ordered factor and estimated using mo().
+For the model the rating/inferred state will be transformed to an ordered factor and estimated using mo(). ***And the distribution family will be changed to "cumulative".***
 <br>
 For the statistical model we will use the "brms" package to run a Bayesian regression model, regressing the inferred state against goal, utterance and their interactions.
 We will also try  a model with random by-domain effects and compare the fit.
 <br>